 Who said baking is complicated?
 This recipe is as easy as it can be.
 Do give it a go!

-Walnut Banana Bread with Honey, a beautifully moist and delicious dessert for kids and grown-ups alike.
+Healthy Honey Banana Bread with wholemeal (whole wheat flour) a beautifully moist and delicious dessert for kids and grown-ups alike.
 The banana bread has no refined sugar added, its sweetness coming from the ripe bananas and honey.
 Quick, super easy to make, this is a real treat no matter what time of the day.
-Why not add it to your afternoon tea party menu?
-It goes down a treat every single time.
+Why not add it to your afternoon tea party menu It goes down a treat every single time.

 - 1/2 cup self-raising flour